 Is Florida sports betting legal?

-No. Sports betting isn’t legal in Florida just yet, but a major step toward making it happen has taken place.
+Yes.
+Sports betting is legal in Florida, albeit still not available.
 In April 2021, Gov. Ron DeSantis and the Seminole Tribe agreed on a new gambling compact.
 The compact specifically addressed sports betting.
-It cleared legislative hurdles in May, and awaits federal approval, so retail and online betting are on the way to the Sunshine State.
-However, legal challenges are expected.
+It cleared legislative hurdles in May, but the federal goverment deferred making an official judgment on the 30-year gambling compact, allowing it to pass into law.
+So retail and online betting are on the way to the Sunshine State, but legal challenges are still expected.

 As the third-most-populous state in the US, Florida is undoubtedly an attractive market for legal wagering.
 Despite that, the state has moved slowly since the landmark Supreme Court decision of May 2018 opened the way for states to legalize sports betting.